InternLM/lmdeploy/docs/en/inference/turbomind_config.md

 - When it is an integer > 0, `cache_chunk_size` number of k/v cache blocks are allocated.
 - When the value is -1, `cache_max_entry_count` number of k/v cache blocks are allocated.
 - When the value is 0, `sqrt(cache_max_entry_count)` number of k/v cache blocks are allocated.

+### prefix caching switch

+Prefix caching feature can be controlled by setting the `enable_prefix_caching` parameter.
+When set to `True`, it indicates that the feature is enabled, and when set to `False`, it indicates that the feature is disabled.
+The default value is `False`.

+Prefix caching feature is mainly applicable to scenarios where multiple requests have the same prompt prefix (such as system prompt).
+The k/v blocks of this identical prefix part will be cached and reused by multiple requests, thereby saving the overhead of redundant computations and improving inference performance.
+The longer the identical prompt prefix, the greater the performance improvement.

+Since k/v block is the smallest granularity for reuse in prefix caching, if the identical prompt prefix is less than one block (prefix length \< cache_block_seq_len), there will be no improvement in inference performance.

 ### kv quantization and inference switch